selimharfouche/wellplates/README.md

 - the server is deployed on vercel https://wellplates-server.vercel.app/api/
 - Image and 3D on Assay Plate 1.

+# Whats new -3-
+- Sorting (asc, desc)
+- in depth filtering
 # What I am currently focusing on:
 - documentation -> https://wellplates-docs.vercel.app/
 - code refactoring
+## to be done soon

+- put the data (image,3d model) somewhere else.

 # Next step, not in a specific order: